zelikos/davincibox/README.md

 Use the `Device: #` line to determine the index for the GPU you want switcherooctl to use, then,

-`sed -i "s,switcherooctl launch,switcherooctl launch -g #," /usr/bin/run-davinci`
+`sudo sed -i "s,switcherooctl launch,switcherooctl launch -g #," /usr/bin/run-davinci`

 replacing # with the appropriate number determined previously.